Particular/docs.particular.net/servicecontrol/powershell-cmdlets.md

 snippet: remove-audit-instance

+> [!NOTE]
-NOTE: All connected ServiceControl Audit instances should be removed before removing the ServiceControl Error instance.
+> All connected ServiceControl Audit instances should be removed before removing the ServiceControl Error instance.
 Use the `Get-ServiceControlRemotes` cmdlet to find a list of connected ServiceControl Audit instances for a given ServiceControl instance.

 ### Upgrading an instance